sadam-99/Auto-Vision-Scanner/README.md

 The folder named "images" will contain the images which you will upload/import.

-HACKERS - Ruchi Singh, Shivam Gupta, Harshita Rastogi
+Code HACKERS - Shivam Gupta, Ruchi Singh, Harshita Rastogi

 ## Tech Stack:
 Google Cloud Vision API,